charge-partners/charge-and-partners/partner_registration.md

 ## Next steps

-As soon as you are set up as a partner, you probably want to [__link your users__ with Charge& users](link_accounts.md) to provide them with the services available.
+As soon as you are set up as a partner, you probably want to [__link your users__ with &Charge users](link_accounts.md) to provide them with the services available.